awsdocs/aws-iot-sitewise-user-guide/doc_source/monitor-data.md

 Each SiteWise Monitor project has owners\.
 Project owners create visualizations in the form of dashboards to represent operational data in a consistent manner\.
 When dashboards are ready to share, the project owner can invite viewers to the project\.
 Project owners can also assign other owners to the project\.

 **Project viewer**
 Each SiteWise Monitor project has viewers\.
 Project viewers can connect to the portal to view the dashboards that project owners created\.
-In each dashboard, project viewers can adjust time frames to better understand operational data\.
+In each dashboard, project viewers can adjust the time range to better understand operational data\.
 Project viewers can only view dashboards in the projects to which they have access\.

 <a name="perform-multiple-roles-para"></a>Depending on your organization, the same person might perform multiple roles\.